-The auditors' role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-In particular the checks carried out in the current period included: Giving advice on financial matters and performing a range of checks on the Academy's financial systems involving testing of budget checks, payroll systems, testing of purchase systems, testing of bank reconciliations
+The reviewer' role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
+In particular the checks carried out in the current period included:

+- Testing of budget checks

+- Testing of payroll systems

+- Testing of purchase systems

+- Testing of bank reconciliations.

-On a semi-annual basis, the auditors report to the Board of Trustees/Governing Body through the Finance Committee on the operation of the systems of control and on the discharge of the Board of Trustees/Governing Body' financial responsibilities.
+On a semi-annual basis, the external auditors report to the Board of Trustees/Governing Body through the Finance Committee on the operation of the systems of control and on the discharge of the Board of Trustees/Governing Body' financial responsibilities.